oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_web_catalog_content_tree.rst

 #) In the *General* section, fill in root content node title that serves as a container for the nodes added later in the Content Variants section.

    If necessary, translate the title into the languages supported in your OroCommerce configuration.
-To manage title translations, click next to the Titles box and follow the `guidance here <./../getting-started/common-actions/manage-translation>`_).
+To manage title translations, click next to the Titles box and follow the :ref:`guidance here <config-guide--translations>`).

 #) Set **Rewrite Variant Title** to force override the native title of the content you are mapping to this catalog node.